 It has been well publicised that the accountancy sector is currently going through something of a monumental shift.
-The key tasks performed by an accountant on a daily basis are changing and their role within the world of business has altered.
+The key tasks performed by an accountant on a daily basis are career as an accountant changing and their role within the world of business has altered.
 No longer are they regarded only as the people that balance the books and manage receipts – accountants are now far more integral to a business’s overall operations, dispensing advice, guidance and helping company owners to adequately prepare for the future.

 So, for those considering accountancy as a career, a different set of skills will be required.
 The next generation of accountants will have to be proficient at performing tasks that would not have traditionally have been in their remit, and the first step on that journey is to understand what exactly is going to be required.

 What are the five key qualities that will lead you to flourish as an accountant?

 Creativity may not be the first word that springs to mind when thinking about accountancy, but the ability to think outside of the box is only going to become more important in the years to come. career as an accountant will play a much bigger role in helping companies plan for a financially secure future, and creative thinking will be essential.

 2. Drawing on experience

 Not only will this save time during tasks, but it will also give you an idea of the potential outcomes associated with any job.
 Being able to recall specific experiences, and learning how any processes can be performed more efficiently will help accountants to constantly progress and improve.